mcvm-launcher/mcvm/README.md

 # MCVM

-MCVM is a lightweight Minecraft launcher meant to provide a better interface with custom content such as mods and resource packs.
+MCVM is a lightweight Minecraft launcher ecosystem meant to provide a better interface with custom content such as mods and resource packs.

 In the official launcher, you have to waste time moving files in and out of folders, downloading mods from sketchy websites, setting up servers, and sharing your config to play with friends.
 MCVM hopes to alleviate some of these pains with its smart systems for configuration sharing and package management.